Welcome to the Database of Illustrators!

 Our online database, fully functioning since 2011, now already covers more than 9.650 Illustrators active in natural history, medicine, technology and various sciences in more than 75 countries roughly between 1450 and 1950!

 Our extensive search options across the whole database are freely available!

 Please click on Browse DSI to browse the database.
 The Quick Search Field provides a single keyword search across the entire reference.

-Search for georg will retrieve all entries that mention Georg, Georgie, georgian, etc. anywhere within the dataset whereas a search for "is equal to Georg" will only yield entries with exactly this word.
+Search for "contains georg" will retrieve all entries that mention Georg, Georgie, georgian, etc. anywhere within the dataset whereas a search for "is equal to Georg" will only yield entries with exactly this word.

 If you want to combine different search terms, select Advanced Search to get a wide array 20 different search fields that can also be combined.

 For a summary of content please click here (external Link, Oct.
 2012, i.e. outdated as far as the numbers of entries are concerned, but still useful for search tips and general guidance)

 There is also the option to report suggestions for new entries to us - please click on Submit a new Entry and be patient – every such suggestion is carefully checked and amended by us before being put online.

 Sir William Hamilton: Campi Phlegraei, Naples, 1776, Plate XXXVIII:

 In the night of 11th May 1771, Sir William Hamilton (1730-1803) and Sicilian Majesties went to a part of Vesuvius where the lava fell down a perpendicular drop before flowing toward the town of Resina.
 The plate description states that: "the original drawing for this plate was taken that night on the spot" - in fact, the illustrator Peter Fabris (1730 or 1735-1792 or 1795) has included himself sketching in the bottom left hand corner.
 For further examples of Hamilton/Fabris and their context see http://special.lib.gla.ac.uk/exhibns/month/oct2007.html